Clinical Laboratory Improvement Amendments

 The Clinical Laboratory Improvement Amendments (CLIA) of 1988 are United States federal regulatory standards that apply to all clinical laboratory testing performed on humans in the United States, except clinical trials and basic research.

 CLIA Program

-In accord with the CLIA, the CLIA Program sets standards and issues certificates for clinical laboratory testing.
+In accordance with the CLIA, the CLIA Program sets standards and issues certificates for clinical laboratory testing.
 CLIA defines a clinical laboratory as any facility which performs laboratory testing on specimens derived from humans for the purpose of providing information for: